MrTuge123/League_of_Legends_Analysis/README.md

     - `golddiffat25`: Gold difference at minute 25 (`goldat25 – opp_goldat25`)
     - `xpdiffat25`: Experience difference at minute 25 (`xpat25 – opp_xpat25`)
     - `csdiffat25`: Creep score difference at minute 25 (`csat25 – opp_csat25`)
+    - `side`: Team side designation (Blue or Red), which can influence draft priority and map control
+    - `gamelength`: Total duration of the match, in seconds, capturing overall game pace
+    - `league`: Regional league or tournament in which the match was played (e.g., LCK, LPL, LEC)

   - **Target Variable:** `result` (win = 1, loss = 0)